 Has a robust set of compliance controls to ensure that governance efforts are not undermined by non-compliant or corrupt activities.

-access-to-medicine activities.
-GSK performs strongly in transparency of access activities.
-It publicly discloses commitments, measurable goals, objectives and targets for improving fraud-specific risk assessment, country risk-based assessment, a continuous system to monitor activities, audits (both internal and external, covering third parties and in all countries where it operates) and has formal processes to ensure third-party compliance with company standards.
+GSK performs strongly, demonstrating evidence of all components looked for by the Index: fraud-specific risk assessment, country risk-based assessment, a continuous system to monitor activities, audits (both internal and external, covering third parties and in all countries where it operates) and has formal processes to ensure third-party compliance with company standards.
 No breaches in countries in scope of the Index were publicly found in the period of analysis.